By Cathleen Kronemer, J Fitness Staff

 While kids of any age look forward to December all year long, anticipating eight fun-filled nights of gifts, dreidel spinning, latkes and chocolate “gelt” on Hanukkah, Judaism also features another grand and celebratory holiday, replete with costumes, parades, treats and plenty of noise-making frivolity!

 Purim ranks as one of the most fun and entertaining of all the Jewish holidays.
-Celebrated this year on February 26, Purim commemorates the day that Queen Esther of Persia saved the Jewish people from execution by Haman, the duplicitous and evil advisor to the Persian King.
+Purim commemorates the day that Queen Esther of Persia saved the Jewish people from execution by Haman, the duplicitous and evil advisor to the Persian King.
 Esther bravely exposed her hidden Jewish heritage to her husband the King, successfully convincing him to denounce Haman and save her people.

 Part of the revelry during Purim services involves the retelling of the story (reading the Magillah): those assembled in the synagogue boo, hiss, and rattle noisemakers (graggers) at the mention of Haman.
 This custom serves the purpose of blotting out any utterance of the villain’s name.
 Other traditions include carnivals with children dressing up as their favorite characters from the Purim story.
 Such festivals feature treats, themed games and crafts for the little ones.